 Outside Leh, medical facilities are extremely basic.
 Small dispensaries exist in Diskit (Nubra), Panamik, Karu, and a few other towns, but they handle only minor issues.
 For anything serious, evacuation to Leh or airlifting to Delhi is the only option.
 Even untreated diarrhea, which you would manage with a quick pharmacy visit at home, can become dangerous at 14,000 ft where dehydration accelerates rapidly.

 What you must carry: A basic medical kit is non-negotiable.
-Include Diamox (for AMS, after doctor consultation), ORS packets, anti-diarrheal medication, painkillers, antiseptic cream, bandages, and any personal prescription medicines.
+Include Diamox (for AMS, after doctor consultation), ORS packets, anti-diarrheal medication, painkillers, antiseptic cream, bandages, a pulse oximeter, and any personal prescription medicines.
 If you have any pre-existing conditions like asthma, heart issues, or severe anaemia, consult your doctor before planning a Ladakh trip.
 I always recommend carrying a complete medical and travel kit.

 What Permits and Fees Do You Need for Ladakh in 2026?